PowerShell/PowerShellEditorServices/README.md

 - Debug adapter protocol connection
 - Start up mechanism

-The types of PowerShell Editor Services can change at any moment and should not be linked against in production environment.
+The types of PowerShell Editor Services can change at any moment and should not be linked against in a production environment.

 ## Development